• Skip to primary navigation

 What Can I Put in My Salad for Protein?

-Part of the reason salads always seem boring, is their lack of ability to keep you full for longer than 30 minutes.
+Part of the reason salads always seem boring is their lack of ability to keep you full for longer than 30 minutes.
 Adding protein to a salad will not only keep you full...it'll also add another layer of flavor and complexity to the dish.

-If you're feeling lack of creativity, browse the Flavor Bible for new and interesting protein sources.
+If you're feeling a lack of creativity, browse the Flavor Bible for new and interesting protein sources.
 Here are some of my favorites:

 • Bacon